 Self-sabotaging behavior can take on more sinister aspects when it escalates to address a crucial underlying need.

 Take the example of a child who acts out by hitting or biting in her desire to receive love and attention.
-Later the behavior may become promiscuity, jealous rage, or addiction and play out as self-sabotage in relationships.
+Later, the behavior may become promiscuity, jealous rage, or addiction and play out as self-sabotage in relationships.
 If her underlying issues are left unaddressed, she may manifest physical symptoms like diabetes, auto-immune disorders, or cancer.

 In other words, the nature of the stress incurred will determine the nature of the resulting condition.
-Years of my clinical observations indicate that the root of most tension is a misalignment between a person’s actual core values and their beliefs, attitudes, and behaviors.
+Years of clinical observations indicate that the root of most tension is a misalignment between a person’s actual core values and their beliefs, attitudes, and behaviors.
 It is the sabotage of our own rules and aims!

 This misalignment is the difference between the bright, expansive being we believe and can sense that we are (“deep self”) and our everyday experience of being bound to tradition, expectations, duty, obligation, or misconceptions about reality.
 Minor misalignment might appear as trivial bad habits.
 Significant chronic misalignment often presents as a disease.